Ban Vinai Refugee Camp

 Ban Vinai Refugee Camp, officially the Ban Vinai Holding Center, was a refugee camp in Thailand from 1975 until 1992.
-Ban Vinai primarily housed highland people, especially Hmong, who fled communist rule in Laos.
+Ban Vinai primarily housed highland people, especially Hmong who fled the Hmong genocide in Laos.
 Ban Vinai had a maximum population of about 45,000 Hmong and other highland people.
 Many of the highland Lao were resettled in the United States and other countries.
 Many others lived in the camp for years which came to resemble a crowded and large Hmong village.
 The Royal Thai Government closed the camp in 1992, forced some of the inhabitants to return to Laos and removed the rest of them to other refugee camps.

 Origins

 In May 1975, soldiers of the communist Pathet Lao and North Vietnamese Army captured Long Tieng, the headquarters of Hmong General Vang Pao and his 30,000 man CIA-supported army which had fought against the communists for nearly 15 years.
 Vang Pao and other Hmong leaders were evacuated to Thailand by the CIA's Jerry Daniels, and American civilian pilots.
 They took refuge in Nam Phong Military Camp.
 Vang Pao and a few others were soon permitted to come to the United States.
 In the wake of the evacuation, tens of thousands of Hmong, mostly former soldiers and their families, fled Laos by foot during the next few years, crossing the Mekong River into Thailand.
 While the fate of the Hmong remained uncertain, on August 8, 1975 Colonel Xay Dang Xiong (died 3-15-18) and his 80 volunteers were commissioned by the Interior Ministry of Thailand to clear a small forest in Pak Chom district to build the temporary refuge for asylum seekers.
 The team named the area Vinai to depict their loyalty and orderly manner.
 By late October, about 4,000 occupants mostly families of the initial were transferred from Nam Phong Military Camp to Ban Vinai.
 An official record stated that Ban Vinai was created in December 1975 to house the influx, hosting an initial population of 12,000 refugees.
 The CIA reportedly contributed several million dollars to build and run the camp.